-Saturday Partly cloudy.
-High (70%) chance of showers.
-Winds W 15 to 20 km/h becoming light during the morning.
+Thursday Partly cloudy.
+Medium (60%) chance of showers in the morning and afternoon.
+Snow possible above 1200 metres.
+Winds W 15 to 20 km/h tending SW during the afternoon then becoming light during the evening.

 Central Weather Forecasts